-To get a glimpse into the direction we take, I suggest an introductory exercise:
+To get a glimpse into the direction we take, I suggest an introductory exercise (test):

-b) Now we play the same note with a slow bow and quite heavy at the same point of the string.
-If done properly, the string will be dragged to the side of the bow direction and give a not nice sound at all.--
+b) Now we play the same note with a very slow bow and very heavy (pushing hard) at the same point of the string, start of the fingerboard.
+The string will be dragged to the side and give a not nice sound at all .--

-c) We repeat Exercise a) and b) with a bad bow hold.
+c) We repeat the exercises a) & b) with a bad bow hold.

 B - INTRODUCTION